 A trailblazing South African driver who remains one of only five women to start a Formula One race and the only woman to win an F1-level event.

-Desiré Wilson carved her path on the international racing circuit with a blend of fierce determination and undeniable skill.
+Desiré Wilson won a race in a Formula One car at Brands Hatch in 1981, making her the only woman to achieve that feat.
 Hailing from Brakpan, South Africa, she fought her way up through national formulas and sports car racing, proving her mettle in a male-dominated arena.
 Her Formula One opportunity came in 1980 with a privateer Williams, though she narrowly missed qualifying for the British Grand Prix.
-Her defining moment, however, came a year later at Brands Hatch.
-Driving in the non-championship Aurora AFX Formula One series, Wilson didn't just compete—she dominated, winning a round outright.
-This victory made her the only woman to win a race in a Formula One car.
-While her official F1 World Championship career was brief, her success in other top-tier series like CART and the World Sportscar Championship, where she won her class at the 24 Hours of Le Mans in 1980, cemented her reputation as a complete and formidable racing driver, not merely a novelty.
+Driving in the non-championship Aurora AFX Formula One series, she didn't just compete—she dominated.
+While her official F1 World Championship career was brief, she won her class at the 24 Hours of Le Mans in 1980 and competed in CART.
+Her success established her as a complete and formidable racing driver.

 1946–1964